Anger and Trauma

 Why is anger a common response to trauma?

-Finally, in situations of early childhood abuse, the trauma and shock of the abuse has been shown to interfere with an individual’s ability to regulate emotions, which leads to frequent episodes of extreme or out of control emotions, including anger and rage.
+The second reason why anger is a common response to trauma is that anger is a natural response to betrayal or losing basic trust in others.
+The third reason why anger is a common response is that in situations of early childhood abuse, the trauma and shock of the abuse can interfere with an individual’s ability to regulate emotions.
+This leads to frequent episodes of extreme or out of control emotions, including anger and rage.

-- Arousal : Anger is marked by the increased activation of the cardiovascular, glandular, and brain systems associated with emotion and survival.
-It is also marked by increased muscle tension.
-Sometimes with individuals who have PTSD, this increased internal activation can become reset as the normal level of arousal and can intensify the actual emotional and physical experience of anger.
-This can cause a person to feel frequently on-edge, keyed-up, or irritable and can cause a person to be more easily provoked.
-It is common for traumatized individuals to actually seek out situations that require them to stay alert and ward off potential danger.
+When people feel anger, their cardiovascular, glandular, and brain systems associated with emotion and survival increase in activation, along with their muscle tension.
+For people with PTSD, this increased internal activation sometimes becomes set as the normal level of arousal.
+This can intensify the actual emotional and physical experience of anger.
+This can cause a person to feel frequently on-edge and irritable.
+It’s common for traumatized people to seek out situations that require them to stay alert and ward off potential danger.
 Conversely, they may use alcohol and drugs to reduce overall internal tension.